rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/authentication-permissions-and-global-configuration/global-default-private-registry.md

 ### Working with Private Registry Credentials

 When working with private registries, it is important to ensure that any secrets created for these registries are properly backed up.
-By default, when you add a private registry credential secret through the process outlined above, it is included in backup operations.
+By default, when you add a private registry credential secret through the process outlined above, it is included in backup operations using Rancher Backups.

 However, if you create credential secrets outside of the Rancher GUI (using kubectl, or Terraform), you must take an extra step to ensure they are backed up effectively.
 When creating these secrets, make sure to add the `fleet.cattle.io/managed=true` label to indicate that this secret should be included in backups created by Rancher Backups.